huggingface/blog/swift-coreml-llm.md

 <!-- {blog_metadata} -->
 <!-- {authors} -->

 I have a lot of respect for iOS/Mac developers.
-We started writing apps for iPhones in 2007, when not even APIs or documentation existed, and collectively managed to create top-notch applications that ran on small devices with unfamiliar decisions in the constraint space.
+As part of this community, I started writing apps for iPhones in 2007, when not even APIs or documentation existed, and we collectively managed to create top-notch applications that ran on small devices with unfamiliar decisions in the constraint space.
 The combination of power, screen real estate, UI idioms, network access, persistence, and latency was different to what we were used to before.

 I believe that ML is a new way to build software, and I know that many developers want to incorporate AI features in their apps.
 The ML ecosystem has matured a lot, and there are thousands of models that solve a wide variety of problems.
 Moreover, LLMs have recently emerged as almost general-purpose tools themselves – they can be tweaked or bent to adapt to new domains, as long as we can model our task to work on text or text-like data.
 We are witnessing a defining moment in computing history, where LLMs are going out of research labs and becoming compute tools for everybody.